brain-bzh/efficient-deep-learning/lab1.md

 Part 1
 --
-Familiarize yourself with pytorch by doing the [60 minute deep learning blitz with pytorch](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html).
-You don't need to do the final section about using multiple GPUs.
+Familiarize yourself with pytorch by doing the [Pytorch_tutorial.ipynb](Pytorch_tutorial.ipynb), a jupyter notebook that you will be able to run also in VScode, after installing the Jupyter extension (remember to "Trust" the notebook, as explained [here](https://code.visualstudio.com/docs/python/jupyter-support)).
+If you are familiar with pytorch, you can go quickly over the tutorial and try to train a classifier in section 4 where you are asked to complete some cells.

 Part 2
 --

 The file [minicifar.py](minicifar.py) downloads the CIFAR10 dataset, and performs a subsampling to generate the MINICIFAR dataset.
-The number of retained classes can be configured, as well as the ratio of the full dataset.
+Look at this file carefully to understand how the dataset are generated: the number of retained classes can be configured, as well as the ratio of the full dataset and the percentage of training and validation sets.

+Remember that it is important to check how well your network generalizes looking at the performances on the validation set.

 The following code can be using to obtain a DataLoader, ready for training in pytorch :

-    from minicifar import minicifar_train,minicifar_test
+    from minicifar import minicifar_train,minicifar_test,train_sampler,valid_sampler
     from torch.utils.data.dataloader import DataLoader

-    trainloader = DataLoader(minicifar_train,batch_size=32,shuffle=True)
+    trainloader = DataLoader(minicifar_train,batch_size=32,shuffle=True,sampler=train_sampler)
+    validloader = DataLoader(minicifar_train,batch_size=32,shuffle=True,sampler=valid_sampler)
     testloader = DataLoader(minicifar_test,batch_size=32)

 We will now define a state of the art deep model and train it from scratch.
 Check out [here](https://github.com/kuangliu/pytorch-cifar/tree/master/models) for reference implementations of modern deep models for CIFAR10.